Frequently Asked Questions

 Here are some of the most frequently asked questions that Dorset Advocacy are asked about our services.
 Simply click on a question below to view the answer.

-All Dorset Advocacy’s services are free.
+Yes, all of Dorset Advocacy’s services are free.
 You don’t have to pay anything to make a referral or to receive support.
 Dorset Advocacy is funded to provide certain services, however, we also rely on your generosity, so if you would like to, please look at our Donate page, to see how you could help,

 Will you talk to other organisations about me?